All Episodes

 Absolutely.

-So uh in different uh scenarios where they where they pick up someone for prostitution, they're asking a whole different set of questions and a whole different uh approach to policing as well, instead of just saying uh you you're uh arrested for prostitution, they say, where were you from?
+So in different scenarios where they pick up someone for prostitution, they're asking a whole different set of questions and a whole different approach to policing as well.

-What's what's your background?
+What's your background?

-But that's also in the development of the understanding of what human trafficking is as well, because a lot of people, when you speak to them about human trafficking, they think it's putting a bunch of people in a in a truck and carrying them over the border, and they don't realize that it's it's the force fraud and coercion of a person against their will and selling uh a person in what would be considered today, and many people say is the modern day slavery of our country.
+But that's also in the development of the understanding of what human trafficking is as well, because a lot of people, when you speak to them about human trafficking, they think it's putting a bunch of people in a truck and carrying them over the border.

-A lot of people probably want to know is it cartels?
+A lot of people probably want to know, is it cartels?

-There are some big operations, um, and that we see that um statistically, and you know, the statistics are kind of all over the place.
+And, you know, the statistics are kind of all over the place.

-So some people will say there's 27 million active traffic in the United States, some will say f up to 40 million.
+So some people will say there's 27 million active trafficked in the United States.

-Um but I mean, say that number again.
+I mean, say that number again.

 Some say 27 million.

-27 million worldwide, up to 42 million, I think is kind of the range, and then they say there's between 15 and 17,000 a year in the United States.
+And then they say there's between 15 and 17,000 a year in the United States.

-But um trafficking has really taken a difference uh or moved to a different way of understanding it because a lot of times people think it was just grabbing a child, throwing them in the back of a truck and then taking them out.
+But trafficking has really taken a difference or moved to a different way of understanding it because a lot of times people think it was just grabbing a child, throwing them in the back of a truck and then taking them out.

-Uh now it's the internet.
+Now it's the internet.

-Absolutely, because they go in these chat rooms or they find people that befriend them and say, Hey, I can I understand what you're going through, I can help you.
+Absolutely, because they go in these chat rooms or they find people that befriend them and say, hey, I understand what you're going through.

-Andy, you and I did a case for uh uh the state of Georgia that went to the Georgia Supreme Court on uh grooming, where there was a situation where a uh defendant was grooming these young kids, teenage girls, uh, and these teenage girls, as you just said, Father Peter would meet, and yet they hired lawyers that argued a First Amendment challenge to the Georgia statute prohibiting this.
+Andy, you and I did a case for the state of Georgia that went to the Georgia Supreme Court on grooming, where there was a situation where a defendant was grooming these young kids, teenage girls, and these teenage girls, as you just said, Father Peter, would meet.

 We won the case at the Georgia Supreme Court.

-I I will add that.
+I will add that.

-But they these groups get sophisticated lawyers involved.
+But these groups get sophisticated lawyers involved.

 Oh, really?